thieu1995/GrafoRVFL/README.md

 GrafoRVFL is an open-source library in Python that employs gradient-free optimization (GA, PSO, WOA, TLO, DE, ...) to optimize Random Vector Functional Link Networks.
 It is entirely implemented based on Numpy and fully compatible with the interfaces of the Scikit-Learn library.
-With GrafoRVFL, you can fine-tune the hyper-parameters of network or optimize weights in the network using gradient-free optimizers.
+With GrafoRVFL, you can fine-tune the hyper-parameters of network in the network using gradient-free optimizers.

 * **Free software:** GNU General Public License (GPL) V3 license